em-a-zed/Behave_Yourself/_contents/What_You_Need_Hardware.md

     adopt an upright standing position throughout the arena, as described in the paper by Simon et al. (Simon and Dickinson 2010).

-1. [Construction of fruit fly arenas]{.underline} In our lab we employ circular arenas of varying diameters, according to the type of experimental setup employed (i.e. single animal *vs* multiple animals) (Meda et al. 2020), (Meda et al. 2022).
+1. Construction of fruit fly arenas In our lab we employ circular arenas of varying diameters, according to the type of experimental setup employed (i.e. single animal *vs* multiple animals) (Meda et al. 2020), (Meda et al. 2022).
 Such arenas are